Some systems can gravity feed water from a unit but in some cases, an HVAC system must use a pump when it is too low for gravity to remove the water.

 When a condensation pump stops working water will overflow and spill into a basement or any place it is located at.

 Most often a leak will be a kinked line or possibly a bad condensation pump.

-Often dirt and mold builds up with-in a pump and the lines that run out of a home.
+Often dirt and mold build up with-in a pump and the lines that run out of a home.
 If these lines become blocked the pump will not be able to remove the water.

-It is also possible the pump has gone bad and needs replaced but be sure to check for any blockages in the lines first.
+It is also possible the pump has gone bad and needs to be replaced but be sure to check for any blockages in the lines first.

-Pouring bleach into a pump once a year will also help in keeping the mold build up to minimum.
+Pouring bleach into a pump once a year will also help in keeping the mold build-up to a minimum.

 If there is no noise coming from the pump it is likely bad and needs replaced.
 Be sure to check if power is going to the pump.